Skip to main content

 Auditors

-Under the Law, CAAR is responsible for (i) maintaining the register for auditors and audit firms; (ii) organizing and implementing a quality assurance review system; (iii) arranging and delivering the CPD program for auditors; (iv) managing and conducting professional examinations for the certification of auditors; (v) establishing and implementing an investigation and disciplinary (I&D) system; and (vi) monitoring compliance with the Code of Ethics.
+Under the law, CAAR is responsible for maintaining the register of auditors and audit firms; organizing and implementing a quality assurance review system; establishing and delivering CPD requirements; administering professional examinations; implementing an investigation and disciplinary (I&D) system; and monitoring compliance with ethical requirements.

 Accountants